BenagainB/CSDegreeInPython/Year_One/3.ProgrammingPrinciplesII/Assignment1.md

 ## Assignment Overview

-This assignment involves coding and testing of 4 programs.
+This assignment involves coding and testing of 4 programs:

-The first program will require you to perform simple arithmetic operations in multi-dimensional arrays.
+1. The first program will require you to perform simple arithmetic operations in multi-dimensional arrays.

-The second program will require you to re-write an existing program using a multi-dimensional array.
+2. The second program will require you to re-write an existing program using a multi-dimensional array.

-The third program will require you to sum a multi-dimensional array by row and then sort by value.
+3. The third program will require you to sum a multi-dimensional array by row and then sort by value.

-The fourth program will require you to write a method to sort a multi-dimensional array by rows.
+4. The fourth program will require you to write a method to sort a multi-dimensional array by rows.

 ### Details

 Write 4 programs:

-code_Assignment1_SumArray.py
+1.  code_Assignment1_SumArray.py

-SortStudentsArray.py

-WeeklyHoursArray.py

-SortRowsColumnsArray.py
+2.  code_Assignment1_SortStudentsArray.py
+3.  code_Assignment1_WeeklyHoursArray.py
+4.  code_Assignment1_SortRowsColumnsArray.py

 ### Program Specifications - SumArray:

-Write a method that returns the sum of all the elements in a specified column in a m(Sum elements column by column) matrix using the following header:
+*   Write a method that returns the sum of all the elements in a specified column in a m(Sum elements column by column) matrix.

-public static double sumColumn(double[][] m, int columnIndex)
+~~public static double sumColumn(double[][] m, int columnIndex)~~

-Write a test program that reads a 3-by-4 matrix and displays the sum of each column.
+*   Write a test program that reads a 3-by-4 matrix and displays the sum of each column.

 Here is a sample run:
 ```
 Enter a 3-by-4 matrix row by row:
 1.5 2 3 4